HANDPLANE BUYER’S GUIDE (CONTINUED)

 In this Woodwright’s Shop video Bill Anderson shows Roy Underhill how to cut beautiful moldings using hollows & rounds:

 Descent vintage half sets can be a little difficult to find out “in the wild” (full sets are even more difficult…but you don’t really need a full set), but you can find a half set if you know where to look.
 I’ve found that Jim Bode usually has the best selection of hollows & rounds sets, but make sure you read my in-depth guide for finding hollows & rounds before you purchase any.

 Buy a Fore Plane (No. 6)

-As previously mentioned a “fore plane” hand planer is just the right size for flattening the surface of a board.
+As previously mentioned a “fore plane” hand plane is just the right size for flattening the surface of a board.
 It’s in between the sizes of a Jack plane and a Jointer plane.
 In fact, a Jack Plane is sometimes considered a fore plane.
-It can also be used as a jointer hand plane.
+A fore plane can also be used as a jointer hand plane.
 If you don’t want to use your jointer plane for flattening boards, then go ahead and find a fore plane (which is shorter than a jointer plane).
-If all you can find is a Stanley No. 6 plane, then I’m sure it’ll work just fine as a jointer plane, and perhaps a Jack plane.
+If all you can find is a Stanley No. 6 plane, then I’m sure it’ll work just fine as a jointer plane and a fore plane.

 Buy a Scrub Plane